← Back to research

 • Multi-modal output — Creates code, designs, documents, websites, apps — not just chat responses.

-• Multi-channel access — Web, mobile, desktop, email, and messaging apps provide flexibility.
+• Multi-channel access — Web, mobile, desktop (with local-file access), email, and messaging apps provide flexibility.

 • API available — Developers can build on top of Manus capabilities.